Oil Hovers Near Seven-Month Low on Surplus Stocks

 "To me, that's the biggest alarm bell.
 There are no signs of shale producers holding back their production even though prices have been dropping," said Phin Ziebell, an economist at National Australia Bank.

-Nymex reformulated gasoline blendstock--the benchmark gasoline contract--fell 0.4% to $1.43 a gallon.
-ICE gasoil changed hands at $420.50 a metric ton, up $1.75 from the previous settlement.

-Write to Sarah McFarlane at sarah.mcfarlane@wsj.com and Jenny W. Hsu at jenny.hsu@wsj.com
+Write to Timothy Puko at tim.puko@wsj.com, Sarah McFarlane at sarah.mcfarlane@wsj.com and Jenny W. Hsu at jenny.hsu@wsj.com

 (END) Dow Jones Newswires